caarlos0-graveyard/modular-build/README.md

 ## Benefits

-- You can call a lot of scripts once: `make one two three`;
+- You can call a lot of scripts once: `make one two three` (and with a custom order);
-- Autocomple in script names;
+- Autocomplete in task names;
-- Variables and functions sharing between scripts (`base.sh`);
+- Variables and functions sharing between scripts (`base.sh`), a good example is that you can share a custom `$MAVEN_OPTS` between scripts;
-- Easy to add new scripts.
+- Easy to add new scripts (as described above).

 ## Pitfals

 - If you already have a `scripts` folder, you will have some problems.
-You can just backup your existent `scripts`, install this, and then copy back your old files, or simply manually install modular-build.
+You can just backup your existent `scripts`, install this, and then copy back your old files, or simply manually install modular-build;
+- It will probably not work in NTFS filesystems due to NTFS file permissions.

 ## Help?